 THE RIVER NORTH DESIGN DISTRICT HOSTS 4th ANNUAL FALL GALLERY WALK SEPTEMBER 7, 2018

 This year the River North Design District (RNDD) partners with The River North Arts District Galleries featuring artists paired with designers all curated by Jill Maremont.
-This year’s highlights include a full lineup of openings and events on Friday September 7th from 5-9pm and special pop ups including a Stosa Cucine kitchen with Dresner Design in collaboration with celebrity artist Tubs.
+This year’s highlights include a full lineup of openings and events on Friday September 7th from 5-9pm and special pop ups including a Stosa Cucine kitchen with Dresner Design in collaboration with celebrity artist Tubs in collaboration with Mauricio Ramirez.
 Expose your kids to the visual arts with family day on Saturday, September 8th where showrooms are open between 11am and 4pm.
 Special family events will include sidewalk chalk art, face painting, henna tattoos, story time with milk and cookies, and an ice cream social.

 The River North Design District (RNDD) is proud to announce their participation in this year’s annual River North Fall Gallery Walk on Friday, September 7th and Saturday, September 8th, 2018.
 Each participating showroom will be exhibiting designer vignettes from Chicago’s top designers as they showcase living settings highlighting artwork created by some of the brightest stars in the art world today.
 Showrooms will have extended hours during the event on September 7th until 9pm.
 The vignettes will be exhibited until October 9th.
 The event’s host committee includes art enthusiasts and collectors Carrie Lannon, Ken and Gina Saunders, Donna Davies, Amy Lusher, Karla Krengle Hood and Millie Rosenbloom.